junior-devleague/javascript/schools/hawaii-technology-academy/2018/class-briefing.md

 * Spent all class day working on my-favorite-things or functions-scavenger-hung
 * Mel, Mark, and Jay walked around class helping students that are falling behind

+### Class Recap 02/20/18
+Format of class was as follows:
+* Afternoon challenge: Reverse a String
+* Live-coded solution for afternoon challenge
+* Live-coded my-favorite-things and had class help write the code
+* Spent remainder of class working on scavenger hunt